Shivanarayanpur railway station

 Shivanarayanpur railway station is a railway station on Sahibganj loop line under the Malda railway division of Eastern Railway zone.
 It is situated beside National Highway 80 at Mathurapur, Shivnarayanpur in Bhagalpur district in the Indian state of Bihar.

+History

+23 Acer of land has been donated by Late Shivnarayan Rama who was landlord of Maturapur village and the Railway station was named after him.